tjcarroll-lab/T1Bookend-DSC-Perfusion/README.md

 4. When it finishes, perfusion results are stored in the 'Result_MSwcf2' folder (if using T1 quantification), or in the 'DSCanalysis' folder (if relative) as a .mat file.

 * See run_perf_script.m for example

+# Manual AIF Instructions

+1. Load the DSC dicoms by using "dsc = loadDSC('folder containing DSC')".

+2. Use 'AIFviewer.m' function to browse through DSC ("AIFviewer(dsc)").

+3. Click on the 'ROI AIF' button to draw an ROI, then click on 'Save ROI'.

+4. ROI will be saved in MATLAB workspace as 'aif_roi'.
+Rename this variable to 'aifmask' and save it as 'AIF_Mask_P001GE_M.mat' in the folder that contains the 'P001' folder.

+5. Draw an ROI for VOF and rename the new 'aif_roi' to 'veinmask'.
+And save it as 'Vein_Mask_P001GE_M.mat' in the same folder as above.